mozman/ezdxf/docs/source/dxfinternals/entities/mesh.rst

     3.0     <<< crease value for edge 3
     140
     3.0     <<< crease value for edge 4
     90              <<< property overwrite???
     0

-The edge and crease data have only a meaning if subdividing is applied!
+The edge and crease data have only a meaning if subdivision of the geometry will be applied!
-A crease value equal to the subdivision level prevents subdividing for the edge completely, a value between 0.0 and the subdivision level applies subdividing partially.
+A crease value equal to the subdivision level prevents subdividing for the edge completely, a value between 0.0 and the subdivision level applies subdivision partially.

 The cube with subdivision level of 3 and crease values of 3.0: